Supermom In Training: A cheat sheet for dads on Mother's Day

 So dads: Mother's Day is all on you this year.
-The kids won't be bringing home homemade gifts from daycare and school, so you're going to have to step it up.
+The kids may not be bringing home homemade gifts from daycare and school, so you're going to have to step it up.
 But don't worry - I've got you covered.

 First up, let mom sleep in.
 Or at least be able to stay in bed and not jump up to pour bowls of cereal and wash dishes.
 Breakfast in bed would be a huge perk.